 \allchanged \allsame

-\textbf{Expert comments}: \allchanged \st{In the post-interviews, participants agreed that \textsc{Interactive-UI} allows for quicker feedback by clustering behaviors.
+\emph{Experts' remarks}: \allchanged \st{In the interviews, participants indicated that \textsc{Interactive-UI} allows for quicker feedback by clustering behaviours.
 Some participants had also found it effective for control and selection.
-The tool's ability to target specific groups based on patterns was appreciated, but some experts mentioned that it occasionally led to mistakes when grouping similar but distinct behaviors.
-Despite that, however, participants generally found it efficient in selecting their preferred behaviors.
-Regarding the usage of the tool, most participants agreed that \textsc{Interactive-UI} helped them gain a clearer understanding of the behavior space across organized groups of videos.
-They liked being able to trace the video clips in the exploration view and see their previous preferences.
-The exploration view offered them a more exploratory experience, enabling users to track their progress and see which comparisons had not yet been made.
-Additionally, one participant mentioned that the suggestions from the tool made it easier to select better groups for comparison.} All but one of the participants agreed that \textsc{Interactive-UI} was efficient to work with: e.g., ``It is efficient because I have a global overview."; ``Yes, more control over similar cases"; ``Yes, I can control what I wanna compare".
-Only participant E1 found \textsc{Pairwise-UI} efficient because of its simplicity: ``It's efficient because it only provides 3 options" and \textsc{Interactive-UI} not efficient: ``Not really, although I get more detailed visualization and more options, it is not efficient compared to only 3 options."
-7 experts felt negative about the \emph{information} of \textsc{Pairwise-UI} the other 3 were neutral.
-E.g., E3 stated: ``Local, limited, does the job but minimally, so it's slightly boring and repetitive".
-All participants gave positive assessments on the information provided by \textsc{Interactive-UI}, e.g., ``More inclusive of the bigger picture, more complete visualization of the data coverage so far"; ``It was useful to be able to see previous preferences and where in the `trajectory space' the clips came from."; and ``Yes, the tool suggestions [were] nice to select better videos.".
+The tool's ability to target specific groups on the basis of patterns was appreciated, though a few mentioned that it occasionally led to mistakes when grouping similar yet distinct behaviours together.
+Despite this shortcoming, the users generally found it efficient for selecting the behaviours they preferred.
+Regarding the tool's utility, most participants stated that \textsc{Interactive-UI} helped them obtain clearer understanding of the behaviour space across organised groups of videos.
+They appreciated being able to trace the video clips in the exploration view and see their earlier feedback.
+Experts found this a more exploratory experience than usual, one that aids in tracking one's progress and seeing which comparisons have not yet been made.
+Additionally, one participant mentioned that the tool's recommendations rendered it easier to select better groups for comparison.} All but one of the participants found \textsc{Interactive-UI} efficient to work with (for example, `It is efficient because I have a global overview,' `Yes, more control over similar cases,' and `Yes, I can control what I wanna compare').
+Only E1 deemed \textsc{Pairwise-UI} efficient, thanks to its simplicity (`It's efficient because it only provides three options'), while declaring \textsc{Interactive-UI} inefficient since `although I get more detailed visualisation and more options, it is not efficient [when] compared to only three options.'
+Seven users reacted negatively to the \emph{information} from \textsc{Pairwise-UI}, and the others remained neutral; for example, E3 stated, `Local, limited, does the job but minimally, so it's slightly boring and repetitive.'
+All of the experts gave favourable assessments of the information supplied by \textsc{Interactive-UI}: `More inclusive of the bigger picture, more complete visualisation of the data coverage so far,' `It was useful to be able to see previous preferences and where in the `trajectory space' the clips came from,' `The tool['s] suggestions [were] nice, to select better videos,' and so forth